-If you’d like to boost your yard compost piles, consider adding manure and garden soil over the bread and food scraps.
+Consider adding manure and garden soil over the bread and food scraps to boost your yard compost piles.
 Layering these materials over the organic matter further boosts decomposition.
 Remember to re-fill the hole you dug with compost.

 In addition to bread, you might also be wondering if you can compost baked goods and pasta.
 You can include starchy foods like the aforementioned in your composting practice.
 However, pay attention to the same process as bread composting.